Alan Cairns: Education

 For secondary school, Cairns attended Galt Collegiate Institute and Vocational School.
-He did his undergraduate and masters degrees at the University of Toronto.
+He did his undergraduate and master's degrees at the University of Toronto.
 He achieved his doctorate at Oxford University, conducting research on British precolonial views of Africa while in Rhodesia.

 Career

 Cairns worked as a professor at the University of British Columbia from 1960 to his retirement in 1995.
 He served as the head of the political science department from 1973 to 1980.
-He held visiting appointments at Harvard University, University of Toronto, Memorial University of Newfoundland, University of Edinburgh, Queen’s University, University of Saskatchewan, and York University.
-Starting 2000, after his retirement from University of British Columbia, he served as Adjunct Professor at the University of Waterloo, as a guest lecturer in upper year seminars and an examiner for masters defences.
+He held visiting appointments at Harvard University, University of Toronto, Memorial University of Newfoundland, University of Edinburgh, Queen's University, University of Saskatchewan, and York University.
+Starting 2000, after his retirement from University of British Columbia, he served as adjunct professor at the University of Waterloo, as a guest lecturer in upper year seminars and an examiner for masters defences.

 Cairns was a member of the Hawthorn Report (officially A Survey of the Contemporary Indians of Canada: Economic, Political, Educational Needs and Policies) in 1966 and 1967.
 The report was undertaken following a 1964 request by the Canadian federal government to the University of British Columbia to assess the well-being of Canada's Indigenous peoples.
 The report, edited by Harry B. Hawthorn, found that Indigenous people should be regarded as part of Canada's community, but with "plus" components added to citizenship, reflecting their historical and contemporary deprivation of citizenship benefits and subjection to violence.
 The specific contents of the "plus" were to be worked out in future political processes, but were to follow Indigenous treaties and traditions.
 The findings were rejected by the government in favour of a system of civic integration embodied in the 1969 Statement of the Government of Canada on Indian Policy, also known as the "White Paper."

 He served as an adviser to the government of British Columbia during the constitution patriation negotiations of the 1970s and 1980s.

 Personal life

 Cairns married Patricia Grady and had three daughters.
 From 2000 until his death, he lived with his partner Anne Innis Dagg in Waterloo.
-Dagg is a zoologist renowned for her work on giraffes, and the daughter of economic historian Harold Innis and historian Mary Quayle.
+Dagg was a zoologist renowned for her work on giraffes, and the daughter of economic historian Harold Innis and historian Mary Quayle.
 Cairns was a member of the Royal Society of Canada.